Sienci-Labs/Resources/cnc-fun/the-basics/cnc-prepping-to-own.md

 ### Failure is Part of the Process

 - **Trial and Error**<br> Don’t be discouraged if your first attempts don’t go as planned.
 It’s common to break bits, misalign materials, or get unexpected results.
 Mistakes are part of the learning process.
 - **Material Wastage**<br> You will likely waste some material during the learning phase, whether from incorrect settings or accidents.
-Plan for some losses as you refine your skills.
+Plan for some losses as you refine your skills, and use rigid foam and/or plywood as scrap material to reduce waste as you get the hang of things.

 Mistakes happen, let's review some of the common ones!